Kernix13/javascript-cheat-sheet/string-array-examples.md

 console.log(urlSlug); // "common-array-methods-you-should-know"
 ```

+<div align="left">&#8675; <a href="#syntax-tables" title="Syntax tables">To syntax tables</a></div>
 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

 ### Basic sort

 If you use the spread operator to access the array, the original array is not mutated; otherwise it is.
 Same with `reverse()`.
 Note, don't use a callback function for sorting text.
-Check out [MDN sort description](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#description) for how to sort by the key of an object.
+Also, check out [MDN sort description](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#description) for how to sort by the key of an object.

 ```js
 // Sorting an array of strings using spread operating to NOT mutate original: